DavidTK1198/cypress-base-project/README.md

-# Cypress Sample
+# Cypress Base Automation Framework
-Cypress automation framework with Typescript.
+Cypress automation framework with Typescript ready to use.

 ## Setup: